alfikpl/ao68000/README.md

   (http://developer.berlios.de/projects/doxverilog/).
 The specification is automatically extracted from the Doxygen HTML output.

+## License
+The OpenCores ao68000 IP Core is licensed under the Simplified BSD License.
+Works based on this project may be released under a proprietary license or as closed source software.

 ## WISHBONE compatibility
 * Version: WISHBONE specification Revision B.3,
 * General description: 32-bit WISHBONE Master interface,